 Figure 15.1.
-Percentage of students in grades 9-12 who reported using alcohol during the previous 30 days, by location and sex: Various years, 1993-2007
+Percentage of students in grades 9-12 who reported using alcohol at least one day during the previous 30 days, by location and sex: Various years, 1993-2009

 NOTE: "On school property" was not defined for survey respondents.
-The term "anywhere" is not used in the YRBS questionnaire; students are simply asked how many times during the past 30 days they used alcohol.
+The term "anywhere" is not used in the YRBS questionnaire; students are simply asked how many days during the past 30 days they had at least one drink of alcohol.

-SOURCE: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Youth Risk Behavior Surveillance System (YRBSS), various years, 1993-2007.
+SOURCE: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Youth Risk Behavior Surveillance System (YRBSS), various years, 1993-2009.